 Location: Rousseau, Dominica

-Today was another exciting day in Dominica exploring the island.
+Today was another exciting day in Dominica, exploring the island.
 The day began with a drive up the leeward side of the island to Portsmouth, where we rowed up the Indian River with our local guides.
-During this, we took salinity and temperature measurements at different depths and will be analyzing and graphing our data in a later science class and then determine what category of the estuary the river was exemplifying.
-It was a great opportunity for some real hands-on science and in a very picturesque environment.
-We kept our eyes out and saw some mullet, crabs, and egrets in the mangroves.
-We then headed over to the windward side, stopping on route for guavas, coconuts, and seeds for making necklaces.
+During this, we took salinity and temperature measurements at different depths.
+We will be analyzing and graphing our data in a later science class and then determining what category of the estuary the river was exemplifying.
+It was a great opportunity for some real hands-on science in a very picturesque environment.
+We kept our eyes out and saw some mullets, crabs, and egrets in the mangroves.
+We then headed over to the windward side, stopping en route for guavas, coconuts, and seeds for making necklaces.
 We enjoyed a tasty lunch of freshly baked bread sandwiches, coconuts, and almonds fresh from the trees.
 After lunch, we headed over to the Carib Indian settlement, the only remaining original settlers.
-Here we stopped for some delicious cassava bread, gift shopping at the local craft stalls, and some more fruit, such as sweetsop and custard apple, so many new tastes to experience.
+Here, we stopped for some delicious cassava bread, gift shopping at the local craft stalls, and some more fruit, such as sweetsop and custard appleso many new tastes to experience.
 We stopped by one of Sea Cats’ friends’ houses for some fresh cocoa, coconut water, herbal teas, and more local herbs and spices.
 Driving back along the windward coast, we stopped at a banana plantation and a citrus farm – loading up with yet more fresh local fruits.